sushobhannayak/sushobhannayak.github.io/_posts/2015-10-22-sgd-convergence.markdown

 To put these
 numbers into perspective, if we have a million data points ($$n = 10^6$$), and $$\rho = 10^{-8}$$, GD would reach the optimum ~10 times faster than SGD.
 But guess what...
-SGD almost always performs better with large datasets in practice[[1]][botou], reaching to an acceptable solution much faster than GD!
+SGD almost always performs better with large datasets in practice[[1]][botou], reaching an acceptable solution much faster than GD!
 So what exactly is happening here?
 Well, the catch is, in practice, we don't always need $$w^*$$, the optimal $$w$$ defined beforehand (in fact it might even be a bad idea to use $$w^*$$ as it might not lead to good generalization); all we need is a $$w$$ that's in the vicinity of $$w^*$$.
 And SGD is extremely good at getting to a $$w$$ close to $$w^*$$; alas, once there, it bumps around a lot before reaching